henry-oberholtzer/record-store/README.md

 This project is a fork of [Inventory Tracker](https://github.com/henry-oberholtzer/inventory-tracker) and has been refactored to make use of Redux for shared state.

+New features included a fake user log in and database of users.
+Not implemented in a real server method (yet)

 By Henry Oberholtzer

 ## Technologies Used

 - React
+- Redux
+- Redux Toolkit
 - TypeScript
 - JavaScript
 - Vite
 - Webpack
+- Date FNs
+- string-to-uuid

 ## Description